DAMO-NLP-SG/multimodal_textbook/README.md

 ## Visualize Our Textbook

-Due to the large size of the dataset (our complete textbook dataset is 13GB for JSON files and 1TB for images), we sampled 100 samples and the corresponding images and stored them in the `example_data` folder: `./example_data/textbook_sample_100.json`.
+Due to the large size of the dataset (our complete textbook dataset is 13GB for JSON files and 0.7TB for images), we sampled 100 samples and the corresponding images and stored them in the `example_data` folder: `./example_data/textbook_sample_100.json`.

-For each sample, the data structure is as follows:
+Each sample is stored in dict format as follows:
 ```
+[
 {'images':  [keyframe1, None, keyframe2, None, keyframe3, None,.....],
  'texts':   [None,      asr1,  None,      asr2, None,     asr3,.....],
- 'text_ocr_list':  [None, asr1+ocr1,  None, asr2+ocr2, None,asr3+ocr3,.....],
+ 'text_ocr_list':  [None, asr1+ocr1,  None, asr2+ocr2, None, asr3+ocr3,.....],
  'metadata': [...],
  'image_num': 15,
  'text_num': 425,
- 'token_num': 9065}
+ 'token_num': 9065},
+ ....
+]
 ```
+Just like Obelics, the "images" and "texts" items are arranged interleavely:
+- "Images" list contains multiple keyframes and "None", where "None" represents that the current position is text.
+The position of "None" in "texts" list is exactly the opposite.
+- "text_ocr_list" additionally contains text obtained through OCR on keyframes.
+- "image_num", "text_num", "token_num": respectively represent the number of images, the number of asr text tokens, and the estimated total number of tokens in this sample.

 To view the dataset more conveniently, we have written a jupyter notebook: `./llava/dataset/show_interleaved_dataset.ipynb`